Kinematics, cluster algebras and Feynman integrals: Cluster algebras for conformal Feynman integrals

-Beyond $n=7$, cluster variables also successfully predict letters for certain classes of Feynman integrals.
-For instance, the $9$ cluster variables from the $D_3$ above are enough for penta-box-ladder integrals (with $(8,5)$ A kinematics), to arbitrary loops~\cite{He:2020uxy,He:2021esx}.
+For other kinematics beyond seven points, cluster variables also successfully predict letters for certain classes of Feynman integrals.
+For instance, the nine cluster variables from the $D_3$ above are enough for penta-box-ladder integrals (with $(8,5)$ A kinematics), to arbitrary loops~\cite{He:2020uxy,He:2021esx}.
 The $9$ DCI letters of the $9{+}7$ ${\cal A}$-coordinates (see appendix) read